Thank you to Renee Mills, CCRP, inventor of the No-Knuckling Training Sock, for writing this blog post about dog knuckling.

 With the success and popularity of the Rear No-Knuckling Training Sock, the Rehab and Veterinary community began looking for a solution for dogs who knuckle their front feet.

-Now, with the new Front No-Knuckling Training Sock we can help animals who struggle with front paw placement as well.
+Now, with the Front No-Knuckling Training Sock we can help animals who struggle with front paw placement as well.

 Now, whether your dog’s paw placement needs correcting in the front or rear we can help!